 We could have processed the 4th and 5th statements together, but for showing the mechanism of the combined strategy we have separated out the two steps.

-Solution: Logic analysis stage 3: Focus on most filled row and elementary logic analysis
+Solution to Einstein riddle who owns the fish: Logic analysis stage 3: Focus on most filled row and elementary logic analysis

 We applied the earlier strategies during the initial stages when the logic table was nearly empty.
 But as the logic table now is fairly filled up and also the patterns used in the earlier strategies are no longer available, we look for new and easier opportunities.